Maine Divorce Laws

 Property distribution

-In this state, marital property is separated amongst the partners equitably after due consideration off the relevant points, like –
+Property distribution can be decided by the spouses if they agree on its terms.
+In most cases, the property is divided mutually to make a quick dissolution.
+In this state, marital property is separated amongst the partners equitably after due consideration of the relevant points, such as -

-• The financial conditions of the partners when the property distribution would be given effect, inclusive of the wish of the partners to award the family house or the right to reside in it for reasonable duration to the partner who has the custody of the children
+• The financial conditions of the partners during the property distribution , inclusive of the wish of the partners to award the family house or the right to reside in it for reasonable duration to the partner who has the custody of the children

 • The valuation of the property that is reserved for each partner